LandReagan/krapp/README.md

 On a system with [python3](https://www.python.org/) installed, install following dependencies (using pip):

 <code>
-pip install protobuf dependency_injector kivy
+pip install protobuf dependency_injector kivy krpc
 </code>

 ...then run main.py, and you are good to go!